When is Unforgotten season 4 on TV?

 Who will be in the cast of Unforgotten series four?

-Previous actors to take part in Unforgotten include Alex Jennings, Kevin McNally, Trevor Eve, Mark Bonnar, Gemma Jones, Tom Courtenay, James Fleet and Bryony Hannah, so we’re excited to hear who will be joining the cast this time.
+As announced in January 2020, the cast for series four will include Sheila Hancock, Susan Lynch), Phaldut Sharma, Liz White, Andy Nyman, Clare Calbraith and Lucy Speed.

-Unforgotten has a history of picking comic actors for some of their more serious roles – something Lang takes pride in:
+Peter Egan returns as Cassie’s dad, while Alastair Mackenzie plays John Bentley.
+Carolina Main returns as DC Fran Lingley, Lewis Reeves will be back as DC Jake Collier, and Jordan Long will play DS Murray Boulting.

-“The brilliant thing on this show is that our number one choice [for a role] pretty much always says yes,” he explained.
-“Neil Morrisey was a surprising choice – I mean, not a surprise to me because I always thought he was a brilliant actor and he is.
-Maybe people knew him better as a comic actor, and I don’t always draw much of a distinction.
-But it’s good to surprise an audience, I think, to jog them out of what they think an actor like Neil can do.”
+Previous actors to take part in Unforgotten include Alex Jennings, Kevin McNally, Trevor Eve, Mark Bonnar, Gemma Jones, Tom Courtenay, James Fleet and Bryony Hannah… Meet the cast of Unforgotten series three

 What happened at the end of Unforgotten series three?